arangodb/arangodb/Documentation/Books/Manual/Appendix/JavaScriptModules/ArangoDB.md

 that should be inlined directly into the query rather than be treated as bind variables.

 {% hint 'warning' %}
-`aql.literal` allows to pass an arbitrary string into your AQL and thus will open you to AQL injection attacks if you are passing in untrusted user input unsanitized.
+`aql.literal` allows you to pass a arbitrary strings into your AQL and thus will open you to AQL injection attacks if you are passing in untrusted user input unsanitized.
 {% endhint %}